PhoenixTales/phoenix-docs/story/factions/guilds/black-guard.md

 * Anti-heretic "police" order
 * Mostly former soldiers of the army
 * Recruited by the order of the Inquisition to which they pledge their absolute loyalty, they are commanded by inquisitors and serve as their bodyguard
-* They are especially trained in fighting demons, mutants and protection against magic
+* They are especially trained in fighting demons, mutants and protection against magic; they themselves have no magic abilities whatsoever.
 * Based on the *Imperial Demonhunters* of the Sequel
 * Wardens of the Asylum
 * Groups of black guardsmen are sometimes seen on their own under the command of a commander, when doing regular jobs.
 But at more complex operations they are always accompanied by one or two Inquisitors and work under their command.